OleVik/riloadr-wordpress/riloadr-for-wordpress/README.txt

 = Compatability =
 This technique is tested to work with WordPress 3.3.2+, but should theoretically be backwards compatible to 3.0.

-As per <a href="https://github.com/tubalmartin/riloadr">https://github.com/tubalmartin/riloadr</a> the following browsers have been tested:
+As per [tubalmartin/riloadr](https://github.com/tubalmartin/riloadr) the following browsers have been tested:

 **Mobile browsers**